 - Curb bump outs and select brick paver replacement along the south side of E. 9th Street, east of E. 2nd Avenue, to better define the parallel parking stalls.

 - New driveway just west of the current driveway used by both the Johnson County Historical Society and the Antique Car Museum of Iowa.
-The driveway will extend along the east side of Xtream Arena.
-The museum parking lot will connect to this driveway when it is complete.
+The driveway extends along the east side of Xtream Arena.
+The museum parking lot will connect to this driveway.

 - Sign up for e-news alerts ("Construction and Traffic Updates" category)

 - Like City of Coralville, Iowa on Facebook

 - Follow the City of Coralville, Iowa on Twitter